-This planting period will give more time to establish the root system before the winter coming.
-Most perennial will bloom in the second year and double its size year after year, which gives you more plants for free by dividing, root cuttings, or transplanting volunteer seedlings.
+This planting period will give more time to establish the root system before the winter comes.
+Most perennials will bloom in the second year and double their size year after year, which gives you more plants for free by dividing, root cuttings, or transplanting volunteer seedlings.

 Late-Summer Blooming Perennial Flower For Part Shade

-Part shade areas are typically only getting a few hours of sunshine during the day.
+Part shade areas typically only get a few hours of sunshine during the day.
 That could be only morning sun or afternoon sun.

 This bright yellow plumed flower is one of the native wildflower cultivars.
 It is hardy to zones 2 to 8.
 Depending on the variety, goldenrod will bloom from mid-summer through fall.
 The common goldenrod or Solidago Canadensis will bloom in the late summer.

-Goldenrod will grow in the well-drained soil and somewhat drought tolerant once it established.
-Some regions might put goldenrod on the invasive plant list.
+Goldenrod will grow in the well-drained soil and be somewhat drought tolerant once it is established.
+However, some regions might put goldenrod on the invasive plant list.
 So, it is better to gather information first based on your area before you plant it in your garden.

 I plant the Solidago Canadensis in the front yard that gets afternoon sun only beside the lilac bush.
 The plant did not spread and stay on the same spot for over five years.

 This perennial can grow up to 7 ft or 2 m tall and hardy to zones 3 to 9.
 The mauve color flower has a cluster of several florets.

 The blooms attract butterflies making it one of the most popular late summer-blooming flowers.
 Joe Pye Weed grows in rich, moist, and well-drained soil.